Battle of Blenheim: Blenheim

 Cutts ordered Rowe's brigade to attack.
 The English infantry rose from the edge of the Nebel, and silently marched towards Blenheim, a distance of some 150 m.
 James Ferguson's Scottish brigade supported Rowe's left, and moved towards the barricades between the village and the river, defended by Hautefeuille's dragoons.
 As the range closed to within 30 m, the French fired a deadly volley.
 Rowe had ordered that there should be no firing from his men until he struck his sword upon the palisades, but as he stepped forward to give the signal, he fell mortally wounded.
 The survivors of the leading companies closed up the gaps in their ranks and rushed forward.
-Small parties penetrated the defences, but repeated French volleys forced the English back and inflicted heavy casualties.
+Small parties penetrated the defenses, but repeated French volleys forced the English back and inflicted heavy casualties.
 As the attack faltered, eight squadrons of elite Gens d'Armes, commanded by the veteran Swiss officer, Béat Jacques II de Zurlauben, fell on the English troops, cutting at the exposed flank of Rowe's own regiment.
 Wilkes' Hessian brigade, nearby in the marshy grass at the water's edge, stood firm and repulsed the Gens d'Armes with steady fire, enabling the English and Hessians to re-order and launch another attack.

 Although the Allies were again repulsed, these persistent attacks on Blenheim eventually bore fruit, panicking Clérambault into making the worst French error of the day.
 Without consulting Tallard, Clérambault ordered his reserve battalions into the village, upsetting the balance of the French position and nullifying the French numerical superiority.
 "The men were so crowded in upon one another", wrote Mérode-Westerloo, "that they couldn't even fire – let alone receive or carry out any orders".
 Marlborough, spotting this error, now countermanded Cutts' intention to launch a third attack, and ordered him simply to contain the enemy within Blenheim; no more than 5,000 Allied soldiers were able to pen in twice the number of French infantry and dragoons.